kakaa2993/Coffee-and-Wifi/README.md

 It will draw the panit using the turtle library from the python library. and then you have it.

-Here is the final resurt:
+Here is the final result:

 ![plot](./Capture.png)